fibbo/appi/README.md

 # Capstone Project

-The idea of the capstone project is based on tinyraytracer, a 250 line C++ ray-tracer - rewritten in Python.
+The idea of the capstone project is based on tinyraytracer, a 256 line C++ ray-tracer - rewritten in Python [tinyraytracer](https://github.com/ssloy/tinyraytracer).

 It uses a scene description of materials, spheres and lights and uses this scene to render an image based on the law of physics (diffuse light, ambient light, reflection, refraction).